-- VAINECHAY Garden Gnomes: To make more delights to gnomes garden decorations, we designed eight solar lights for this large gnome, which are powered by a solar panel.
-Press the switch on the panel, it will be charged in the daytime and automatically turned on the lights at night, which can continue to work for 8-10 hours and maintain a stable light when charging for 6 hours during the day.
+- To make more delights to gnomes garden decorations, we designed eight solar lights for this large gnome, which are powered by a solar panel.
+Press the switch on the panel, it will be charged in the daytime and automatically turn on the lights at night, which can continue to work for 8-10 hours and maintain a stable light when charging for 6 hours during the day.
 UNIQUE DESIGN AND EXQUISITE WORKMANSHIP: The garden gnome was hand-painted with great workmanship, each of them has lifelike details that add a sense of reality and depth.
-The bubble is our creative design, which looks adorable and contains eight solars LED lights to illuminate your garden decorations, brings a little bit of magic and joy to your life.
+The bubble is our creative design, which looks adorable and contains eight solars LED lights to illuminate your garden decorations, bringing a little bit of magic and joy to your life.

-- Gnome Statue Holding Vintage Lantern: The outdoor gnome statue is made of resin and uses hand-drawing art forms to create visual expressions.
+- The outdoor gnome statue is made of resin and uses hand-drawing art forms to create visual expressions.
 The gnome holding a vintage lantern brings fun and whimsical charm to your garden.
 The solar gnome light is equipped with a solar panel, which can light up for 8 hours after being fully charged.

-- Bearded Grassy Shoveling Gnome in Green and White: Brighten up your garden day and night with this Solar 11 in.
+- Brighten up your garden day and night with this Solar 11 in.
 Bearded Grassy Shoveling Gnome in Green/White.
 Item SGS-1G1M-TE-GRS1 will take the sun’s energy every day and convert it to lighting power every night.
-Just make sure it’s solar panel gets plenty of sun during the day.
-Fade resistant hand painted finish is design to delight for many seasons to come.
+Just make sure its solar panel gets plenty of sun during the day.
+The fade-resistant hand-painted finish is designed to delight for many seasons to come.

-- Wheelbarrow Willie Garden Gnome Statue: Our garden gnome is ready for his farmyard chores and he’s even brought his trusty wheelbarrow to assist.
+- Our garden gnome is ready for his farmyard chores and he’s even brought his trusty wheelbarrow to assist.
 Endowed with an oversized, pointed red gnome hat, this unique garden gnome statue promises to lend his magic to home or garden.
 Lovingly sculpted, then intricately cast in quality designer resin, this Design Toscano exclusive garden gnome sculpture is hand-painted 1-piece at a time exclusively by Toscano skilled gnome artisans.